4f3rg4n/4f3rg4n.github.io/_posts/CTF-Writeups/2025-5-12-hexdumper.md

 ==>
 ```

-as you can see the program prints some value that was stored relative to index `-80`,
-now lets check wich address space that address is belong to:
+Here, 140737353750400 is a leaked address.
+Checking its memory space reveals that it's within libc, specifically:
 ![libc leak](/assets/images/ctf-writeups/BTS2025/libc-leak.png)

-and it points to:

 ![leak symbol](/assets/images/ctf-writeups/BTS2025/leak-symbol.png)

-So we can see that this is a libc address that points to the `_IO_2_1_stdout_` object.
+So we can see that this is a libc address pointing to the _IO_2_1_stdout_ object.
-now lets write that in our pwntools exploit:
+Now let's write that in our pwntools exploit:
 ```py
 def leak_libc(p: process):
     send_option(p, "3")